mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 # ESTA Developers Guide

 ESTA is a Python-based model.
-It is designed as a stand-alone program inside a working environment, not as an installable Python library.
+It is designed as a stand-alone program, not as an installable Python library.
 The purpose of this document is to aquaint a potential developer with the ESTA code base so they can add new components and make updates to the model.
 An understanding of object-oriented programming in Python is assumed.

 ## Design Goals